Interview with: Iskra Tikvarovska Kazandjievska, Marketing Officer at EVN, N. Macedonia

 Still, the nature of our business is specific, and we provide customers with one of the most essential services that enable their everyday lives.
 That is why many of our employees remained on the field, with additional safety measures.
 Paperwork for daily tasks was eliminated and digitalized, as well as tactical coordination.

 Mass-internal communication, aside from e-mail and Intranet, now has an additional channel – SMS.
 A large portion of formal internal communication is done through existing ERP systems.
 In this regard, all internal forms that were still done on paper were digitalized and are now handled electronically.

 Finally, we also considered our valued partners and suppliers.
-A new procurement platform now enables processes to be entirely treated online – from document submission, decision making and approval.
-This both reduces the need of physical contacts and the handling of paperwork.
+A new procurement platform now enables processes to be entirely treated online – from document submission, decision making, and approval.
+This both reduces the need for physical contacts and the handling of paperwork.

 Generally, the crisis fast-tracked existing and brought out new digital projects in all aspects of our business.

 2. What were some of the biggest challenges you have come across and how have you addressed these challenges?

 The number of new users on our online customer platform (www.evnonline.mk) was already on the rise, but the crisis was a game-changer.
 The already high new user base reached all-time high records.
 In the month of June alone we had over 120.000 online transactions, which is double the amount compared to the pre-corona period.